stevemao/git-latest-tag/README.md

 Please check the available options at http://git-scm.com/docs/git-describe.

-*NOTE*: if an option flag takes no value and the passed value is truthy, it will pass the flag only.
-If it's falsy the flag will not be passed.
+Plus:

-#### Additional options:
+##### Additional options:

 `checkFirstCommit`: if this value is truthy, an empty string will be returned if

 1. there is no tags found

 2. there is at least one commit

+*NOTE*: if a flag takes no value and the passed `options.value` is truthy, it will generate the flag only without any value.
+If it's falsy the flag will not be included.

-If it's `true`, it will suppress long format, only showing the closest tag in refs/tags namespace and will return an empty string if there is any commit (same as `{ tags: true, abbrev: 0, checkFirstCommit: true }`).
+If it's a `true`, it will suppress long format, only showing the closest tag in refs/tags namespace and will return an empty string if there is no tags but more than one commit (same as `{ tags: true, abbrev: 0, checkFirstCommit: true }`).

 ### callback(err, tag)